Skip to Main Content

 • Gestures: Use gestures and point as much as possible.
 When teaching new words, use a gesture to reinforce meaning.
 Have students gesture with you.
 Ensure that your gestures are simple and that multilingual learners are close enough to see your gestures!

-Provide alternatives for physically interacting with materials by hand, voice, single switch, joystick, keyboard, or adapted keyboard.
+Offer alternatives for physically interacting with materials by hand, voice, single switch, joystick, keyboard, or adapted keyboard.
 Give options of interacting by hand, voice, single switch, keyboard, or adapted keyboard

 Strategy